mako-framework/docs/04_databases_sql/03_orm.md

 	$article->save();

-The code above might seem like a good idea until a hacker adds an is_admin field to the POST data and gives himself admin privileges.
+The code above might seem like a good idea until a hacker adds an `is_admin` field to the POST data and gives himself admin privileges.

 You can make mass assignment a bit more secure by using the ```$assignable``` property and define a whitelist of fields that can be set through mass assignment.
-But you should really only use this feature when you trust the input data a 100%.
+It's better to be safe than sorry so you should really only use this feature with trusted data.

 --------------------------------------------------------